qwd/dev-site/docs/_en/resource/error-code.md

 `HTTP response status code: 400`

-The location queried was not found.
-For example, a query for a city that does not exist or an incorrect LocationID, in which case you should check and try another location.
+The location queried was not found or unsupported.
+For example, a query for a city that does not exist or an incorrect Location ID, in which case you should check and try another location.

 ### DATA NOT AVAILABLE